privacy-scaling-explorations/zkevm-circuits/docs/State_Circuit.md

     - Example: some of the items such as `is_write` shall be boolean, etc.
 - The correctness of each of the above form of read-write records as classified by `tag`.
     - Example: constraints for `start`, `memory`, `stack`, `account_storage`, etc.
 - Constraints enforced by sub-configurations.
-These sub-configurations will be discussed in the next two sections on State Circuit Layout and Architechture & Design.
+These sub-configurations will be discussed in the next two sections on State Circuit Layout and Architecture & Design.
     - Example: `MpiChip` constrains  the correct decomposition of a multiple-precision-integer into limbs with each limb in u16.
 This is applied to `rw_counter`, `address`, `id`.

 ### Circuit Layout

-State Circuit is configured as a  constraint system through various smaller gadgets and chips, where each gagdet or chip may consist of Halo2 columns (fixed or advice) or even smaller gadgets or chips.
-Due to this reason, although we can think of the State Circuit layout in a geometric way as horizontally aligned regions of columns belonging to each of its sub-configuration, it may be better to think in a hierarchical way (tree-like structure).
-In the below, we describe this hirachy through the configration of State Circuit, where each sub-configration at its smallest granuity of bifurcation lands in some column of the circuit layout (one can click the interior nodes of the hirachy tree below to expand/contract the next level):
+State Circuit is configured as a  constraint system through various smaller gadgets and chips, where each gadget or chip may consist of Halo2 columns (fixed or advice) or even smaller gadgets or chips.
+Due to this reason, although we can think of the State Circuit layout in a geometric way as horizontally aligned regions of columns belonging to each of its sub-configurations, it may be better to think in a hierarchical way (tree-like structure).
+In the below, we describe this hierarchy through the configuration of State Circuit, where each sub-configuration at its smallest gratuity of bifurcation lands in some column of the circuit layout (one can click the interior nodes of the hierarchy tree below to expand/contract the next level):

 ```markmap
 # State Circuit Configuration